juszhan/Yelp-Eliteness/README.md

 Directly from their [site](https://www.yelp-support.com/article/What-is-Yelps-Elite-Squad?l=en_US):
 > The Yelp Elite Squad is our way of recognizing people who are active in the Yelp community and role models on and off the site.
 Elite-worthiness is based on a number of things, including well-written reviews, high quality tips, a detailed personal profile, an active voting and complimenting record, and a history of playing well with others.

-Unfortunately, Yelp does not state explicit eligibility and requirements to achieve Elite status.
+Unfortunately, Yelp does not state explicit eligibility and requirements to be an Elite user.

-Given a representative user dataset, can we leverage machine learning to determine Yelp's Eliteness criteria?
+Given Yelp's user dataset, can we leverage machine learning to determine Yelp's Eliteness criteria?

 ## Dataset